Wiiz971/mlFlow/README.md

-# Building Portable and Scalable MLOps Pipelines with mlFlow and Docker - Management of Compute Costs in Machine Learning Workflows
+# Building Portable and Scalable MLOps Pipelines with mlFlow and Docker - Management of Compute Costs in Machine Learning Workflows developped for Advanced Database Systems at NTUST (Autumn 2023)

 #### General Informations :

 * [Depôt Github](https://github.com/Wiiz971/mlFlow/)
+Based on the foundational insights provided by "Database Virtualization: A New Frontier for Database Tuning and Physical Design", this project aims to manage the resource allocation.
 * Collaborators  :
     * [Vincent AZINCOURT](https://github.com/Wiiz971)